industrial-edge/inventory-getting-started/docs/Installation.md

 Deploy and start the project.

-## Configure Machine Insight
+## Configure Iventory

-In your IED Web UI open the app Machine Insight Configurator.
+In your IED Web UI open the app Inventory Configurator.

 ### Configure Inventory Configurator